Student Health Services at Moffitt Health Center

 - Wear a face covering when in public.

-- If COVID-19 symptoms develop during the 14-day monitoring period, immediately self-isolate and contact Moffitt Health Center or your primary healthcare provider to discuss the symptoms and testing.
+- If COVID-19 symptoms develop during the 10-day monitoring period, immediately self-isolate and contact Moffitt Health Center or your primary healthcare provider to schedule an appointment for testing.

 Faculty and staff who become aware of a student(s) who have tested positive for COVID-19 or has a close contact exposure, will be expected to report the information to the Dean of Students Office through the COVID-19 Reporting Form: